ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

 * In fact, you'll use a chain of signatures.
 This way, a faulty process can lie about its own value, but cannot lie about what one process told another.
 * For instance, if `f=1`, you'll need two rounds.
-One where faulty processes can lie to others, and a second where everyone agrees on what they were told, and no lies can be told.
+In the first, everyone signs their vote and sends it to everyone else.
+    * In the second round, everyone signs and sends what they heard the first round.
+    * No one can forge what they heard from someone else.
-* Faulty processors can try to break coordination by sending some machines a message but not others, but this is fine, since we only need one true processor to recover what Pi told Pj.
+* A faulty processor can try to break coordination by sending some machines a message but not others (simulate a stop failure).
+    * If `f=1`, it doesn't matter if the faulty processor simulates a stop failure in the second round.
+    * That's because if it lied in the first round, the other machines will catch it.
+* Consider `f=2`.
+    * One machine signs two messages to another, handing it a lie.
+        * Basically, traitors can share private keys, or just be one party.
+    * In round one, the traitors tell no lies.
+    * In round two, T1 lies about what T2 told him.
+This should get T2 invalidated.
+    * The trick is, T1 is going to tell *some* of the honest machines, but not others!
-* Note that we still need `f+1` rounds, since Byzantine machines can always mimic stop failures.
+    * That's why we need to run `f+1` rounds!

 **Byzantine Failure With Three Nodes**